Kappenn/TeamCity_Tutorial/README.md

 In the TeamCity client, click **Administration** --> **Projects** --> **Create project**.
 ![alt text](/images/create_project.png "How to start creating a project")

 Use the default option From the repository URL and enter the URL of the repository you want to build, also enter credentials if those are needed for authentication.
+Feel free to use this repo for this tutorial.
 Click **Proceed**.
 ![alt text](/images/from_repo_url.png "Enter repo url")

 Just follow the steps and you should get an auto-detected gradle build step, select it and then click **Use selected**.
 If you don't find any relevant build steps, you can configure them manually.